-- provide feedback that is inclusive of any formal assessment tasks and, in the absence of such tasks, communicate about any formative assessment (i.e. class work). - utilise the feedback proforma as a guideline to ensure consistency of teacher practice. - adopt a professional tone when communicating with parents/carers/students. - provide feedback to parents/carers/students within 2 weeks of completing the task. - complete a 'check box' style report twice a year to provide feedback on learning habits and attitudes as well as providing an overall grade (see schedule). - be available at Parent-Teacher Interviews to provide further detail about each child to parents.
+- Provide feedback that is inclusive of any formal assessment tasks and, in the absence of such tasks, communicate about any formative assessment (i.e. class work) - Utilise the feedback proforma as a guideline to ensure consistency of teacher practice - Adopt a professional tone when communicating with parents/carers/student - Provide feedback to parents/carers/students within 2 weeks of completing thetask - Complete a 'check box' style report twice a year to provide feedback on learning habits and attitudes as well as providing an overall grade (see schedule) - Be available at Parent-Teacher Interviews to provide further detail about each child to parents.

-Year Adviser Responsibility:
+Year Adviser Responsibility